-Using a CRM to track interactions with prospects can help sales and marketing teams take the steps that are most likely to result in a sale.
+Using a CRM to track interactions with prospects can help sales and marketing teams take the right steps to drive sales.

-You can segment leads within the CRM based on their location, company size, the product they are interested in, or any other measure that could suggest they are likely to buy.
-Once you have these segments, you can target them with the correct marketing and sales collateral.
+For instance, you can segment leads within the CRM based on geographic location, product preferences, prior engagement history, or any other factor that suggests they are likely to buy.
+Once you have these segments, you can target them with the right promotions and sales collateral.

-Having all your customer and prospect information in a single place ensures all departments within your organization are using the same data.
-Cloud-based systems reflect any updates made to the CRM instantly across the entire organization.
-This keeps your data clean and means everyone is always up to date.
+Having all your customer and prospect information in one place ensures that your team members can access the most current client data wherever they work.
+Cloud-based systems instantly reflect any updates made to the CRM across your entire business.
+This keeps your data clean, centrally managed, and accurate.

-Another benefit of a cloud-based CRM is that your employees can access it anywhere they have an internet connection.
-Remote workers have the same access to data as those in the office— so you never have to worry about your team’s ability to effectively work wherever they are based.
+A cloud-based CRM is ideal for employees who travel or who primarily work from home or other remote locations.
+Remote workers have the same access to data as those in the office — so you never have to worry about your team’s ability to work together wherever they are based.

 Grow revenue per customer

-A CRM can help you grow revenue per customer by highlighting upsell opportunities.
-For example, eCommerce stores can email customers about offers relating to existing purchases, while hair salons can contact customers if they notice they are coming up to their regular appointment is approaching and then use that opportunity to mention new products or services that might interest them.
+A CRM can help you increase revenue per customer by highlighting upsell opportunities.
+For example, eCommerce and other retail stores can email customers about offers relating to existing purchases.
+A hair salon can contact customers when their regular appointment is approaching and then use that opportunity to mention new products or services that might interest them.

 A CRM system will typically include in-depth reporting features.
-Many have sales forecasting and sales pipeline management tools that can estimate revenue within a given period based on average conversion rates and where your prospects are in the sales funnel and take recommended steps to convert them faster.
+Many have sales forecasting and sales pipeline management tools that can estimate revenue within a given period based on average conversion rates.
+You can also see where your prospects are in the sales funnel and take recommended steps to convert them faster.

 How to choose the best CRM software for your small business or SMB

-You want to make sure everyone on your team can effectively contribute to and benefit from your CRM to be able to do so.
-That’s why ease of use is an important factor to look out for when vetting different CRM platforms.
-As well as choosing a CRM that is easy to use, look for one with robust documentation, so if someone in your team is unsure how to perform a task, they can easily find an answer.
+You want to make sure everyone on your team can effectively contribute to and benefit from your CRM.
+That’s why ease of use and a simple user interface are important factors to consider when vetting different CRM platforms.
+In addition to choosing a CRM that is easy to use, look for one with thorough yet easily searchable documentation, so anyone on your team can quickly find answers to their questions.

 What type of customer support is available?